cehrett/social_media_frame_analysis/README.md

 The notebook includes instructions guiding its use.

-## Baysian account clustering
+## Suspicious frame-cluster detection

-This script uses any available (potentially weak) markers of unusual account status, along with frame-clusters expressed in the posts, to cluster the accounts.
+This script uses any available "flags" -- potentially weak markers of unusual account status -- along with frame-clusters expressed in the posts, to identify which frame-clusters are unusually highly associated with the flags.

+To run this script, you will need:

+1. A csv containing the output of `cluster_frames.py` (i.e. `frame_cluster_results.csv`), giving the cluster label for each post in the dataset.
+2. The original data file of social media posts (e.g., the input to `extract_frames.py`), which is a csv file containing a row for each post, and including at least one column which is a binary "flag" of suspicious account activity.
+The full set of "flag" column headings must be provided to `find_suspicious_frame_clusters.py` as a list.

+## Baysian account clustering script

+This script uses the output of `find_suspicious_frame_clusters.py`, i.e. a csv containing the suspicious frame-clusters, to cluster the accounts.
+The intent is to facilitate finding accounts that are prone to focusing on suspicious frame-clusters, i.e. for the purposes of detecting coordinated inauthentic information operations.

 To run this script, you will need: